Archives | Access and Services

 - sacramental records since 1930

-- Individuals may do their own research, also for a fee, by appointment during certain hours.
+- individuals may do their own research, also for a fee, by appointment during certain hours on Tuesdays

-- Genealogical inquiries usually take ten to twelve weeks.
+- genealogical inquiries usually take one to two weeks to complete